IDR/idr0079-hartmann-lateralline/README.md

 | Thumbnails | -- | -- |
 | Annotations | -- | -- |
 | ROIs | -- | -- |

+Notes: After image import you need to run the 'rename_images.py' script to remove the 'companion.ome' extension so that they match up with the annotation.csv.